tw4l/brunnhilde/README.md

 Example commands:
 `brunnhilde.py -z "/home/bcadmin/Desktop/Folder to Scan" /home/bcadmin/Desktop brunnhilde-test-0` :  will result in a new directory "brunnhilde-test-0" on the BitCurator desktop containing various reports on input source "Folder to Scan".

 `brunnhilde.py -nz . /Users/twalsh/Desktop/ ARCH123456` : will result in new directory "ARCH123456" on Mac desktop containing various reports on current working directory (-n skips ClamAV virus scan).

-Note: Use of disk images as source, scanning for viruses, and calling bulk_extractor are supported in Linux and macOS only.

 ### Virus scanning